Notes

 Diagnostic Accuracy Measures

 For the patients’ safety, it is imperative that their diagnostic accuracy, that is the correctness of this classification, is rigorously evaluated.
-From the many diagnostic accuracy measures appearing in the literature a few are used for evaluating diagnostic accuracy in clinical research and practice1, 2.
+Of the many diagnostic accuracy measures appearing in the literature, only a few are used to evaluate diagnostic accuracy in clinical research and practice1, 2.
 These include:

-1. Sensitivity (Se), specificity (Sp) diagnostic odds ratio, and likelihood ratio for positive or negative result, which are defined conditionally on the true disease status and are prevalence invariant.
+1. Sensitivity, specificity, diagnostic odds ratio, and likelihood ratio for positive or negative result, which are defined conditionally on the true disease status and are prevalence invariant.

 2. Overall diagnostic accuracy, which is defined conditionally on the true disease status and is prevalence-dependent.